sillsm/openklave/readme.md

 #### A note on the STM32F103

-The STM32F103 runs an instruction called ARM Cortex M3.
+The STM32F103 runs an instruction set called ARM Cortex M3.
 The chip is 32-bit and little-endian, which will be important for setting up Ghidra and sending values to it later.

 #### Accompanying software